MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/create-groups/manage-creation-of-groups.md

 ## What you need to know before you begin

-- Doing the steps in this article requires a subscription to Azure Active Directory (Azure AD) Premium. **The administrator who configures the settings, and the members of the affected groups, must have Azure AD Premium licenses assigned to them**.
+- Doing the steps in this article requires a subscription to Azure Active Directory (Azure AD) Premium. **The administrator who configures the settings, and the members of the group(s) assigned the self-service creation permission, must have Azure AD Premium licenses assigned to them**.
 For more information see [Getting started with Azure Active Directory Premium](https://docs.microsoft.com/en-us/azure/active-directory/active-directory-get-started-premium).
+In addition, see [Learn about Office 365 Groups - Features & Licensing](https://support.office.com/en-us/article/Learn-about-Office-365-groups-b565caa1-5c40-40ef-9915-60fdb2d97fa2#ID0EAACAAA=Features_&_Licensing) in the section "Granular self-service group creation controls".

 - Do not try to use the GA version - Azure Active Directory PowerShell for Graph - to perform the steps in this article.
 It won't work.